|

 Lesley at the LVu3a publicity table at St Augustine Church’s

 There are always plenty of interesting online learning events free to join to be found at: Here are just a few: --------------------------------------------------------------------------------------------------------------------- u3a FRIENDS COMMUNITY .
-"Looking for a fun day out with family and friends?
-Members
+To become a ‘Friend’, simply sign up to receive the Friends Newsletter on the u3a website via the link below. _________________________________________________________

 KEEP UP WITH OUR NEWS